Do you want to unpublish a page on your WordPress site?

-When you’re building a WordPress website, you create and publish pages to make them live for your website visitors.
+When you’re building a WordPress website, you publish pages so that visitors can see them.

-For example, maybe you’ve changed your mind about certain pages and want to take your site in a new direction.
-Or, you accidentally published a draft and want to unpublish that page so you can carry on working on it in private.
+For example, maybe you’ve changed your mind about certain pages and want to take your WordPress blog in a new direction.
+You may even have accidentally published a draft and want to unpublish that page so you can carry on working on it in private.

-WordPress makes it easy to unpublish pages, hide them from your visitors, make them accessible to only certain visitors, and more.
+WordPress makes it easy to unpublish pages, add a password, or even hide your posts from certain users.

 With that said, let’s take a look at a few different ways you can unpublish a page on your WordPress website.
-Simply use the quick links below to go to your preferred method for unpublishing a page.
+Simply use the quick links below to jump to the method you want to use.

 If you’d prefer written instructions, just keep reading.

 Method 1: Unpublishing a Single WordPress Page (Quick and Easy)